scpr-cookbooks/test-riak-cluster/README.md

 Spin up a test Riak CS cluster using our cookbooks, Chef Provisioning and Vagrant.

+## Generate the Nodes

+Use `provision.sh` to run Chef Provisioning, which will create five VMs: a Consul server, three Riak / Riak CS nodes, and one HAproxy node.

+## Join the Riak Cluster

+Upon successful provisioning, each Riak instance will be running its own single-node cluster.

+Go to http://192.168.111.11:8098/admin#/cluster and add the following nodes:

+* `riak@riakcs001.node.consul`
+* `riak@riakcs002.node.consul`

+## Create an Admin User

+To create an admin user:

+    ./create_admin_user.rb

+Then rerun `provision.sh` to send the admin creds to the servers.

 ## Testing

 Once the cluster is provisioned, you should be able to: